Kenya in close presidential election amid prayers for peace

-NAIROBI, Kenya (AP) — Voting was well underway on Tuesday in Kenya's unusual presidential election, where a longtime opposition leader who is backed by the outgoing president faces the brash deputy president who styles himself as the outsider and a “hustler.”
+NAIROBI, Kenya (AP) — Kenyans are voting Tuesday in an unusual presidential election, where a longtime opposition leader who is backed by the outgoing president faces the brash deputy president who styles himself as the outsider and a “hustler.”

-The election is considered close, and East Africa’s economic hub could see a presidential runoff for the first time.
+The election is considered close, and East Africa’s economic hub could see a presidential runoff for the first time even as turnout is expected to be lower than usual.
 Economic issues such as widespread corruption could be of greater importance than the ethnic tensions that have marked past votes with sometimes deadly results.

 Kenya is a standout with its relatively democratic system in a region where some leaders are notorious for clinging to power for decades.
 Its stability is crucial for foreign investors, the most humble of street vendors and troubled neighbors like Ethiopia and Somalia.